 When I asked the Film Africa team, at their 2014 event, why there was such as strong South African presence, I was told that was because the year marked the 20th anniversary of democracy in the former apartheid country.
 As a result, Film Africa – along with other film festivals – had teamed up to showcase the best of South African cinema.

 Film Africa’s 2015 event featured a number of films from Portuguese-speaking African nations as part of a 40-year celebration of independence these countries.
-No one I have asked in the Film Africa team has been able to give me a particular reason why Ghana appears to have this low film turnout.
+No one I have asked in the Film Africa team has been able to give me a particular reason why there was not a focus on Ghana or why films from the country appear to have this low film turnout.

 Playing by the rules